-Dr Tim Minshall is the Head of the Centre for Technology Management.
+Dr Tim Minshall is the Dr John C Taylor Professor of Innovation at the Department of Engineering at University of Cambridge, and Head of Institute for Manufacturing.
 He is a Visiting Research Fellow at the Institute of Technology, Enterprise and Competitiveness (ITEC) at Doshisha University, and a member of the IET’s Innovation and Emerging Technologies Policy Panel.
 He is a member of advisory/steering committees for groups including ideaSpace Enterprise Accelerator, Cambridge University Entrepreneurs, Cambridge i-Teams and 100% Open.

 Tim is a recipient of a University of Cambridge Pilkington Prize for Teaching Excellence and a Royal Academy of Engineering/ExxonMobil Excellence in Teaching Award.